TNET-SNU/mmTLS/README.md

 # Figure 15 - Web Browser Test

+## Note

 <img style="width:800px;" src="https://github.com/TNET-SNU/mmTLS/assets/53930924/b6a6ccdd-f3d8-4de2-9f8d-5670dbf6cfab" />

+This evaluation needs chromium GUI application and the extension program, since we manually measure the page load time shown by the extension program.
+For the same reason, it is difficult to automatically reproduce the figure, so we only provide the manual test in this section.

 To execute GUI chromium, X window server should be installed on your local machine.
 Please make sure your terminal can open a GUI application via X window.

-## Default Chromium (for split-TLS and E2E-TLS)

-This evaluation needs chromium GUI application and the extension program.
-We manually measured the page load time shown by the chromium extension, so it is difficult to automatically reproduce the figure.
-Here, we only provide how to run the test manually.
+There are many X window server for various platform.
+If you are not familiar with X window, use MobaXterm, which is a terminal with an embedded X window server.

+Here, we note that the absolute result may not be exactly same as the figure above, since the chromium client machine is changed from the last evaluation.
+Again, we recommend you to check the gap between E2E-TLS/mmTLS and split-TLS in terms of the page load time.

+## Reproducing

 First log in to the client machine, box2.kaist.ac.kr with -X option to enable X window.
 You should have been connected to the first access server (box3.kaist.ac.kr) with -X option before ssh into the client machine.